divyatadimeti/patchtst_flashattention/README.md

 We evaluated the PatchTST model with both vanilla attention and FlashAttention2 using the ETTm1 dataset.
 Below are the key findings:

-### MSE Losses Comparison

-Both models were compared based on MSE losses across training, validation, and test datasets:

-- Training and validation losses were similar between the models, but PatchTST with FlashAttention2 showed slightly higher losses than vanilla attention.
-- On the ETTh1 dataset, FlashAttention2 showed lower test MSE loss, indicating better performance in smaller datasets.

 ### Batch Size Impact

 We explored the effect of varying batch sizes on model performance.
 Larger batch sizes decreased total time and compute time, enhancing efficiency, especially for FlashAttention2.